yanpin0524/do-today/README.md

 ## Project Overview

 Do-Today is a simple to-do list management website designed to help users keep track of their tasks.
 The project utilizes Vue3 for the frontend and Firebase for a minimal backend solution.
-It will be deployed either on Firebase Hosting or GitHub Pages.

 ## Tech Stack